Ecodev/gims/docs/content/data_input2.rst

 Delete a questionnaire
 ^^^^^^^^^^^^^^^^^^^^^^

-To delete a questionnaire and it's linked answers, simply select "Edit questionnaire".
+To delete a questionnaire and it's linked answers, select "Edit questionnaire"…

 .. image:: img/contribute_jmp8.png
     :width: 100%
     :alt: Edit questionnaire

-In the following administration panel, click on the red :guilabel:`Delete` button.
+…and in the following administration panel, click on the red :guilabel:`Delete` button.
 A confirmation message appears, click again on :guilabel:`Delete`.

 .. image:: img/contribute_jmp9.png